-Whether it is a hurricane on the Gulf Coast, an earthquake on the other side of the world, or tornadoes in our own backyard, we as believers are to be “the hands and feet of Christ” in times of crisis.
+Whether it is a crisis in Ukraine, a hurricane on the Gulf Coast, an earthquake on the other side of the world, or tornadoes in our own backyard, we as believers are to be “the hands and feet of Christ” in times of crisis.
 Below is some helpful information to discuss with your community group and family as you pray about how God would have you steward your time and resources to help those affected by a natural disaster or other tragedy.

 Watermark has a designated fund for disaster relief and aid.
 Any resources given to this fund are set aside to support trusted, like-minded partners and churches in areas affected by natural disasters and to deploy teams for relief efforts.
 A few examples of how Watermark has supported relief efforts include medical service trips in Haiti in the aftermath of the 2010 earthquake, COVID-19 relief funds for homeless and under-resourced families and individuals served by OurCalling, Brother Bill’s Helping Hand, and Cornerstone Baptist Church, and more.

 Disaster relief has four distinct phases: Rescue, Relief, Recovery, and Development.
 Only those with unique skills or supplies that are needed immediately should go to the affected area during the Rescue and Relief stages.
 Otherwise, "warm bodies," if not directed by a knowledgeable organization, can create more havoc.
 For most of us, our skills and resources are better used in the Recovery phase – months after the initial relief effort (and after the news cameras leave).